Dounx/rails-guides/source/active_model_basics.md

 `ActiveModel::SecurePassword` provides a way to securely store any password in an encrypted form.
-When you include this module, a `has_secure_password` class method is provided which defines a `password` accessor with certain validations on it.
+When you include this module, a `has_secure_password` class method is provided which defines a `password` accessor with certain validations on it by default.

 #### Requirements

 `ActiveModel::SecurePassword` depends on [`bcrypt`](https://github.com/codahale/bcrypt-ruby 'BCrypt'),
-so include this gem in your Gemfile to use `ActiveModel::SecurePassword` correctly.
+so include this gem in your `Gemfile` to use `ActiveModel::SecurePassword` correctly.
-In order to make this work, the model must have an accessor named `password_digest`.
+In order to make this work, the model must have an accessor named `XXX_digest`.
+Where `XXX` is the attribute name of your desired password.
-The `has_secure_password` will add the following validations on the `password` accessor:
+The following validations are added automatically:

 1. Password should be present.
-2. Password should be equal to its confirmation (provided +password_confirmation+ is passed along).
+2. Password should be equal to its confirmation (provided `XXX_confirmation` is passed along).
 3. The maximum length of a password is 72 (required by `bcrypt` on which ActiveModel::SecurePassword depends)

 #### Examples